Roundup · Updated: August 2026

 Social buying-intent (community lead-finder)

-Watches eleven community and social sources for people describing the problem you solve, scores each by buying intent, and drafts a reply you review and send yourself.
+Watches 12 platforms (Reddit, Hacker News, LinkedIn, X, GitHub, Stack Overflow, Quora, Product Hunt, and more) for people describing the problem you solve, scores each by buying intent, and drafts a reply you review and send yourself.

 Pricing